 Adults and kids also love to get out in the community to walk on the track at the local high school or hike in the area’s numerous parks and trails.
 Engaging in these activities together increases an individual’s connection to their peers and community, and allows them to live healthy lives.

 Gardening and Art Programs:

-2012 marked the beginning of a gardening tradition at some of our residential homes.
-Residents got a chance to be a part of growing their own food and learning in a hands-on way about the nourishment that goes into their bodies.
+In the spring residents get a chance to grow some of their own food and learning in a hands-on way about the nourishment that goes into their bodies.
 They started plants from seeds, participated in tilling soil, planting seedlings, and reaping the harvest of tomatoes, cucumbers, peppers, and the house favorite—strawberries!